Ways To Support Vicky

 _________

-I seemed able to ‘pull it together’ for these appearances, but behind the scenes my health had been up and down for years as a result of an autoimmune disease called Scleroderma.
+I seemed able to ‘pull it together’ for these appearances, but behind the scenes my health had been up and down for years as a result of an autoimmune disease called Scleroderma and a genetic joint disorder called Ehlers-Danlos Syndrome, which causes joints to painfully dislocate.
 Many of the public engagements I did were followed by pain and fatigue so intense that it left me stuck in bed for days as a result of my chronic conditions.
-I was then diagnosed with several other conditions too, including Ehlers-Danlos Syndrome, which causes joints to painfully dislocate, and with a condition called ME/CFS which explained the unmanageable levels of relentless fatigue and ‘brain fog’ I was experiencing.
+I also have a diagnosis of ME/CFS which explains the unmanageable levels of relentless fatigue and ‘brain fog’ I’ve been experiencing.

 _________